muraripizone/testHello/README.md

 # testHello
-gtest hello is a project to test githu.
+test hello is a project to test githu.